 Vitamin A helps keep skin in good condition and can be useful in the treatment of diseases that affect patients: eczema, acne, psoriasis, dry skin, herpes, cuts, wounds, burns, etc. deficiency of this vitamin in the individual produces a dry, scaly skin or bad teeth.

-Vitamin A appears in vegetal foods in the form of carotenes.
-Among very rich foods in this component we have the following: carrots, chard, spinach, watercresses, borage, pumpkin, the tomato, the asparagus, dandelion, peppers, watermelon, melons, brussels sprouts , bananas, apples, plums, mango, beans..
+Vitamin A appears in vegetable foods in the form of carotenes.
+Among very rich foods in this component we have the following: carrots, chard, spinach, watercress, borage, pumpkin, the tomato, the asparagus, dandelion, peppers, watermelon, melons, brussels sprouts , bananas, apples, plums, mango, beans..

 Foods rich in vitamin E for dermatitis

-On the other hand, it is been suspected that little fat ingestion could trigger dermatitis, reason why the ingestion of vegetal fats as the olive oil is very interesting.
+On the other hand, it is been suspected that little fat ingestion could trigger dermatitis, reason why the ingestion of vegetable fats as the olive oil is very interesting.

 Foods rich in vitamin C for dermatitis